Express Entry | A new tool for hiring skilled immigrants

 - Provincial Nominee Program (PNP)

-In order to be eligible for the Express entry, you must come under the aforementioned programs.
-The next steps to create an online profile which is known as Express Entry Profile.
-It will include your work experience, language proficiencies, skills and educational credentials.
+To be eligible for the Express Entry, you must come under the aforementioned programs.
+The first step is to create an online profile which is known as Express Entry Profile.
+It will include your work experience, language proficiencies, skills, and educational credentials.
 Once you fill in the Express Entry profile you will be added to the Express Entry pool of candidates.
 You will be scored and ranked according to the strength of your profile.
 Candidates with top scores are invited to apply for permanent residence.
 Different Canadian Provinces and Territories can also select candidates from this Express Entry system through Provincial Nominee Programs (PNP) to cope with their labor market needs and shortages.

 Express Entry Ranking Criteria